\"Writing.Com

 Ask & Answer

-And from the mailbox about my last Noticing Newbies newsletter, "Member Classifications.
+And from the mailbox about my last Noticing Newbies newsletter, "Member ClassificationsOpen in new Window..

-From C.Evil : There has been a few newsletters going over on how to describe a person's writing to make sure that your story about a child serial killer is not listed under children's story.
+From C.Evil Author Icon: There has been a few newsletters going over on how to describe a person's writing to make sure that your story about a child serial killer is not listed under children's story.
 I find though that sometimes a person lists a story as a poem.
 Or true event and fiction at the same time.
 I think reminding authors on what they call their item is important too.
 If a person opens a poem and sees a story they may not read it.

 Good point.
 Folks should consider how they advertise or market their work.
 After all, is your work any less important than someone selling whatever?
 I don't think so. *Wink*